 Determining whether to cross-examine a witness

 Although any party submitting a witness statement must be prepared for that witness to be questioned at an evidentiary hearing, no rule requires opposing counsel to cross-examine a witness.
-A knowledgeable, articulate witness with a good memory of facts harmful to the case may well use the opportunity of being questioned merely to reinforce the harmful evidence contained in their witness statement.
+A knowledgeable, articulate witness with a good memory of facts that are harmful to the case may well use the time when being questioned merely to reinforce the harmful evidence contained in their witness statement.
 The decision whether to give the witness that opportunity is important.
-It is a matter of judgement, judgement which in most cases cannot be exercised without detailed knowledge of the evidence and issues in the case, and the witness’s written testimony; an understanding of the experience, demeanour and character of the witness; and client instructions.
+It is a matter of judgement, which in most cases cannot be exercised without detailed knowledge of the evidence and issues in the case, and the witness’s written testimony; an understanding of the experience, demeanour and character of the witness; and client instructions.
 Factors to consider include the importance of the subjects covered by the witness and the extent to which the written testimony contains harmful evidence.
 Also, what has the witness not said, or what issues have they not addressed, about which they have personal knowledge?
 Are there unexplained gaps in the story as told by the witness?
 Counsel should also consider areas into which it is possible that the witness, or opposing counsel, would rather the witness did not stray.

 Even if a witness believes that he or she is telling the truth, it does not follow that the testimony is credible.
 Much depends on the reliability of the witness and counsel may need to devote some time to testing this.
 Credibility and reliability, in turn, are best tested under various angles of cross-examination,whether dealing with specific points or the witness’s disposition as a whole.
 Sometimes counsel will question the witness about inconsistencies internal to the witness’s written testimony; sometimes by reference to the testimony of others; sometimes by reference to the contemporaneous documentary record.
 Sometimes counsel will resort to opposing counsel’s oral or written submissions.
-Each approach is legitimate, and if each is pursued it may become time-consuming.
+Each approach is legitimate and, if each is pursued, it may become time-consuming.
 And so we see that the first of the 10 Commandments – be brief – comes under pressure.

 Above all, engage

 The greatest joy of advocacy is the opportunity to directly engage with the opposing advocate and the tribunal.
 It follows that an advocate should welcome questions from the tribunal and straightforwardly respond to them.
 Likewise, the advocate should squarely take on each important point made by the adversary.
-To be persuasive is to be concrete and specific, and the best way to be concrete and specific is to engage fully and directly with what the adversary says and what the tribunal wants to know.– Donald Francis Donovan, Debevoise & Plimpton
+To be persuasive is to be concrete and specific, and the best way to be concrete and specific is to engage fully and directly with what the adversary says and what the tribunal wants to know.– Donald Francis Donovan, Debevoise & Plimpton LLP

 Success in one of counsel’s objectives may harm the other.
 It all goes into the mix when deciding whether or not to cross-examine a witness, and, if so, on which subjects.